 - However, when one firm buys another firm, the total purchase price must be apportioned among the individual assets acquired

-- SFAS 2 requires that a portion of purchase price be allocated to in-process R&D and be immediately written off
+- SFAS 2 requires that a portion of the purchase price be allocated to in-process R&D and be immediately written off

 - Managers have a strong incentive to allocate a large portion of the purchase price to purchased in-process R&D